cvaranko/independent-projects/README.md

 # independent projects

 A personal collection of data analysis and visualization projects built outside of coursework.
-This repo is a living portfolio — updated as new projects are completed.
+This repo is a living portfolio, updated as new projects are completed.

 ---